 The region is known for their gracious offerings to Mother Earth, or ‘Pachamama,’ as symbolic displays of gratitude for daily life, food abundance, harmony, peace and the opportunity to meet brothers and sisters from different cultures.

 Citizens of Amaru are as talented as they are hospitable, and are known for being masters in the art of weaving in the unique and authentic tradition of their ancestors.

 Photo of Lucia Ccana Santa Cruz who is an Amaru community leader and Karina Fortier at Lucia’s homestead, October 2019.
-You can read more about both on our teams page.
+You can read more about our Regenerative Travel Project.